XXIV Old Buildings

 What pupillage entails

 We aim to provide pupils with thorough training in all aspects of our work and are concerned to make each pupil’s involvement both interesting and enjoyable.
-Pupils are likely to have 4 pupil masters and will usually spend 3 months with each of them.
-They will also have the opportunity to see other members’ practices and meet all members of Chambers.
+Pupils are likely to have 4 pupil supervisors and will usually spend 3 months with each of them.
+They will also have the opportunity to see other members’ practices and meet all members of chambers.
 Pupils attend court and conferences with members of chambers and are involved in legal research, writing advices and drafting statements of case.

 The emphasis during pupillage is on training and preparing pupils for a career at the Bar.
 In common with other Commercial Chancery chambers, opportunities for pupils obtaining their own work are limited, even in the second six months pupillage.